2021–22 Liga II: Relegation play-out

 A relegation play-out tournament between the last 14 ranked teams at the end of the regular season was played to decide the five teams that will be relegated to Liga III.
 Two play-out groups were made: the first group consisted of teams ranked 7, 10, 11, 14, 15, 18 and 19, and the second group consisted of teams ranked 8, 9, 12, 13, 16, 17 and 20, at the end of the regular season.
 The teams started the relegation play-out with all the points accumulated in the regular season.
 Two teams from each group were relegated to Liga III, while the 5th placed teams in both groups will meet in a tie to avoid relegation.

-Liga I Promotion/relegation play-offs

-The 13th and 14th-placed teams of the Liga I faces the 3rd and 4th-placed team of the Liga II.